Processors

 Process assets

-For non-HTML pages (like CSS or JavaScript files), you can use the processors to compile CSS, minify JavaScript code or minify images.
+For non-HTML pages (like CSS or JavaScript files), you can use processors to compile CSS, minify JavaScript code or minify images.

 site.process([".js"], function (pages) {